mansenfranzen/pybatchintory/docs/developer.md

 # Requirements specification

-This document outlines the requirements specification for a software project named "pybatchintory".
+This document outlines the requirements specification for a software project named `pybatchintory`.
 It focuses on *what* the software is supposed to accomplish.

 The problem statement is formulated and the added value is justified.
 Functional and non-functional requirements are derived.
 This is primarily intended for developers, architects and stakeholders.

 ## General description

 ### Purpose

 `pybatchintory` represents a middleware for batch processing data pipelines.
-It may greatly reduce maintenance efforts, improve performance and enhance observability by enabling following features:
+It reduces maintenance efforts, improves performance and enhances observability by enabling following features:

 - **Incremental processing**: Process only new, unseen data assets without custom bookmarking logic.
-- **Backfilling**: Reprocess historical data assets in a configurable and automated fashion without manual intervention.
+- **Backfilling**: Reprocess historical data assets in a configurable and automated manner without manual intervention.
 - **Configurable workloads**: Define the amount of data assets to be processed for best predictability and efficiency.
-- **Transparency**: Enrich processed data assets with job details like timestamp, identifier and configuration.
+- **Transparency**: Enrich processed data assets with job details like timestamp, identifier and parametrization.

-From a high level perspective, a batch processing application (e.g., Apache Spark or Dask) delegates the responsibility of generating batches of data assets to `pybatchintory` in order to benefit from the aforementioned features.
+In order to leverage the above features, batch processing applications delegate the responsibility of generating batches of data assets to `pybatchintory`.

-Conceptionally, `pybatchintory` only consumes metadata about data assets and does not read their actual content.
+The primary use case are **file-based batch processing pipelines**.
+For example, Parquet files are stored in a cloud object store like Azure Blob and need to be processed via Apache Spark twice a day.

+However, `pybatchintory` is not limited on any specific type or format because it is data asset agnostic.
+It is possible to generate batches of work that represent partitioning keys in table formats or distributed databases.

+Conceptionally, `pybatchintory` provides an API to generate and interact with batches of data assets while maintaining state and hiding implementation details.
+Only metadata about data assets is consumed while the actual data is not read.

 ### Rationale